-Market risk inculdes both interest rate risk and foreign currency risk.
-The interest rate risk relates to the Trust's ability to adjust to the changing interest rates on their loan payable (Note 6).
+Market risk includes both interest rate risk and foreign currency risk.
+The interest rate risk relates to the Trust's ability to adjust to the changing interest rates on their loan payable (Note 7).
 To offset this risk the Trust generally lends its funds with rates adjustable within one or two years, which allows the Trust to adjust rates on renewals annually.
-There is no foreign exchange risk as the trust is limited to investing in mortgages situated in Canada.
+There is no foreign exchange risk as the trust is limited to investing in mortgages denominated in Canadian dollars.